 - Courts may establish payment plans for defendants.

-- The daily credit toward fines and fees is increased from $75 per day or $150 per day if the defendant works at a community service or community labor program (but no credit can be applied toward restitution or child support).
+- The daily credit toward fines and fees is increased from $75 per day to $100 per day if the defendant works at a community service or community labor program (but no credit can be applied toward restitution or child support).